Kids Books Set in Spain

 To make the most out of any trip with kids you need to prepare them by letting them become familiar with what they will see and experience.
-Reading kids’ books set in the Caribbean is the very best way to do just that!
+Reading kids’ books set in the Spain is the very best way to do just that!
 Get little minds thinking of all the wonderful things to see on the family’s adventure!
 Have them use critical thinking skills and discuss questions like: What will be the same as the way we do things at home?
 What will be different?

 Don’t let this happen to you!

 Some people go on a trip, come home, look at the photos and think….where was that taken?
 Which church was that??
 Or even worse, spend time on a guided tour thinking, “Another Madonna and child painting??
 Another church?” and have no idea what they are seeing or why.